By-Laws of SGN/SSDNGerman Version (Statuten)

 Art.
 1A scientific organization named Swiss Neutron Scattering Society exists according to ZGB Art.
 60 ff.
-This organization has its head office at the laboratory for neutron scattering in Villigen, Switzerland (postal code: 5232).
+This organization has its head office at the Laboratory for Neutron and Myon Instrumentation in Villigen, Switzerland (postal code: 5232).

 Art.
 2The purpose of the SGN/SSDN is:

 a) to promote the applications of neutron scattering and its further development;

 Art.
 3Anyone interested in neutron scattering can join.
 The executive committee decides who will be admitted.

 Art.
 3bThe society can assign honorary memberships to persons, who made significant and outstanding contributions to the field of neutron scattering.
 On the appointment of honorary members the executive board decides.

 Art.
 4Legal persons who are interested in advancing the society's aims can be admitted as joint members.

 Art.
 5Cancellation of membership requires written notice and has to be addressed to the executive committee by the end of a calendar year.
 Members whose payments are in arrears for two consecutive years are considered to have resigned.